 Values are Mean ± Standard Deviation of six observations.
 Values in the same column with different superscript letters (a, b & c) differs significantly at P<0.05 (DMRT).

-The data in Table 7 showed that the cocooning percentage (%) of group ‘C’ larvae (85.0750±0.45107 %), group T1 larvae (90.1617±1.14792 %), group T2 (88.7083±0.86253 %) larvae, group T3 (86.6717±0.75811 %) and group T4 (85.4083±0.56839 %), respectively.
 In these five observations, the 0.5% (group T1) B-complex vitamin (Riboflavin) treated larvae cocooning percentage (%) was significantly increased than the other four groups (‘C’, T2, T3 and T4).
-The shell weight (gm) of group ‘C’ larvae (0.7033±0.0318 gm), group T1 larvae (1.0283±0.1557 gm), group T2 (0.8967±0.0916 gm) larvae, group T3 (0.8067±0.0880 gm) and group T4 (0.7983±0.0756 gm), respectively.
+The shell weight (gm) .
 In these five observations, the 0.5% (group T1) B-complex vitamin (Riboflavin) treated larvae shell weight (SW) was significantly increased than the other four groups (‘C’, T2, T3 and T4).
-The shell ratio (%) of group ‘C’ larvae (18.9700±0.4958 %), group T1 larvae (20.9200±1.2172 %), group T2 (19.7583±0.8068 %) larvae, group T3 (19.5583±0.7383 %) and group T4 (19.3350±0.5198 %), respectively.

 In these five observations, the 0.5% (group T1) B-complex vitamin (Riboflavin) treated larvae shell ratio (SR) was significantly increased than the other four groups (‘C’, T2, T3 and T4).
-The silk filament length (meters) of group ‘C’ larvae (886.9733±12.8734 mts.), group T1 larvae (974.3250±05.8491 mts.), group T2 (942.7867±11.4419 mts.) larvae, group T3 (932.5867±15.9575 mts.) and group T4 (915.0333±40.6181 mts.), respectively.
-In these five observations, the 0.5% (group T1) Bcomplex vitamin (Riboflavin) treated larvae silk filament length (meters) was significantly increased than the other four groups (‘C’, T2, T3 and T4).
-The silk filament denier of group ‘C’ larvae (2.1567±0.0906 %), group T1 larvae (3.5450±0.1998 %), group T2 (2.9150±0.1749 %) larvae, group T3 (2.8833±0.1503 %) and group T4 (2.6000±0.1397 %), respectively.
-In these five observations, the 0.5% (group T1) B-complex vitamins treated larvae silk filament length (meters) was significantly increased than the other four groups (‘C’, T2, T3 and T4).
+The silk filament length (meters) In these five observations, the 0.5% (group T1) Bcomplex vitamin (Riboflavin) treated larvae silk filament length (meters) was significantly increased than the other four groups (‘C’, T2, T3 and T4).
+The silk filament denier ofIn these five observations, the 0.5% (group T1) B-complex vitamins treated larvae silk filament length (meters) was significantly increased than the other four groups (‘C’, T2, T3 and T4).
 The larvae which were fed with B-complex vitamins showed better performance in terms of feed efficacy, growth rate and economic traits of silkworm.
 This could be due to B-complex vitamins are important in promoting the release of energy from carbohydrates, fats and proteins (Meeramaideen et al., 2017).

-Table 8: Impact of vitamin C and E supplementations on body weight of V instar silkworm (Brahma et al., 2018)
+Table 8: Impact of vitamin C and E supplementation on body weight of V instar silkworm (Brahma et al., 2018)